 Make sure you’ve cleared out your fridge and that you have airtight containers or food storage bags handy for easy clean up on Turkey Day!

-Make brand new dishes out of your leftover turkey, stuffing and mashed potatoes and all of your Thanksgiving leftovers.
+Make brand new dishes out of your leftover turkey, stuffing and mashed potatoes, cranberry sauce and all of your Thanksgiving leftovers.

 1. Turkey Pot Pie

 Turkey pot pie is a delicious and simple way to use up Thanksgiving leftovers.
 It’s especially easy if you use the Quick Spooned-On Crust we use in our Chicken Pot Pie recipe!
 Just switch out the chicken for leftover turkey.
-You can even use some leftover mashed potatoes in place of regular potatoes and you’ve go yourself one delicious and quick pot pie!
+You can even use some leftover mashed potatoes in place of regular potatoes and you’ve got yourself one delicious and quick pot pie!

 2. Turkey and Stuffing Sandwich

 This one is easy – and one of my brother-in-law’s favorite uses for leftover turkey and stuffing!
-Just spread a little butter on two slices of bread, add leftover turkey and a scoop of stuffing.
-If you like you can even add some lettuce, mayo, dijon mustard or a pickle slice or two as well!
+Just spread a little butter on two slices of bread, add leftover turkey, and a scoop of stuffing.
+If you like you can even add some lettuce, mayo, dijon mustard, or a pickle slice or two as well!

 3. Leftover Thanksgiving Casserole

 There are so many versions of a leftover Thanksgiving casserole out there.
 One of the simplest is just to layer stuffing, turkey, and leftover mashed potatoes into a greased casserole dish, top with cheese and then bake until heated through and cheese melts.